EEG (Electroencephalography): The Complete Pocket Guide

 A stable electrical connection between electrode and scalp is key to recording clean EEG signals.
-However, dead skin cells, oily skin secrets (sebum) and sweat accumulate on the scalp and constitute a wall of electrical resistance as they do not propagate electrical activity well.
+However, dead skin cells, oily skin secretions (sebum), and sweat accumulate on the scalp and constitute a wall of electrical resistance as they do not propagate electrical activity well.
 The technical expression in case of EEG recordings is impedance, which is measured in units of Ohm (Ω).

-EEG systems generally offer soft- or hardware-based quality indicators where the impedance of each electrode is visualized graphically.
-Green colors and low impedance values imply high recording quality, red colors and high impedance values imply low recording quality.
-In other words: Only when impedances are low you can be absolutely sure that the recorded signal reflects the processes inside of the head rather than artifactual processes from the surroundings.
+EEG systems generally offer software or hardware-based quality indicators where the impedance of each electrode is visualized graphically.
+Green colors and low impedance values typically imply high recording quality, while red colors and high impedance values imply low recording quality.
+In other words: Only when impedances are low you can be absolutely sure that the recorded signal reflects the processes inside of the head rather than artefactual processes from the surroundings.
 Therefore, whenever you collect EEG data, make sure that impedances are as low as possible.

 Here is some advice on how you can lower impedances: